 Celebrate Mooroolbark 2014 – a fantastic night and day of local culture.

-Once again, the festival will open on Friday night 21 March with a 7.30pm Talent Quest in the Community Centre.
-Tickets will be $5 including supper.
+The 2014 festival will open on Friday night 21 March with a 7.30pm Talent Quest in the Community Centre.
+Tickets will be $5, which includes supper.

 The festivities continue on Saturday 22 March from 9.30am to 4pm, with a colourful street parade of local schools and community groups wearing costumes to reflect the Mad Hatters Tea Party theme of the 2014 festival.
 Follow the Street Parade along Brice Avenue, past Mooroolbark’s local shopping strip to the festival hub at Red Earth Park.
 There you will find an abundance of free and low cost activities for the whole family.